naomi397liu/Team-Connect/README.md

 - A user contains data on what their sport of interest is and their city
 - A team contains data on their sport, city and team captain AKA the creator of the team
 - A player contains data on who the user is and what team they are a player of and phone number they can be contacted at.
-- Future versions may want to consider importing parks API that support a given sport and provide the city it correlates to

 ### Roadmap